cisco/mindmeld/docs/source/userguide/nlp.rst

 Instantiate the NLP class
 -------------------------

-Before you can use the natural language processor, you need to generate the necessary training data for your app by following the guidelines in :doc:`Step 6 <../quickstart/06_generate_representative_training_data>`.
+Before using the natural language processor, you need to generate the necessary training data for your app by following the guidelines in :doc:`Step 6 <../quickstart/06_generate_representative_training_data>`.
 You can then get started by importing the :class:`NaturalLanguageProcessor` class from Workbench's :mod:`nlp` module and instantiating an object with the path to your Workbench project.

 .. code-block:: python